kajotgames/phanos/README.md

 ### Custom metrics

  - `time profiler`: metric for measuring time-consuming actions in mS; basically Histogram metric of Prometheus.
- - `response size profiler`: metric for measuring return value of method in bytes, designed to measure response size of endpoints; basically Histogram metric of Prometheus.
+ - `response size profiler`: metric for measuring size of return value of method in bytes, designed to measure response size of endpoints; basically Histogram metric of Prometheus.